mechanoChem/batteryCode/README.md

 batteryCode is based on deal.ii (www.dealii.org).
 It consists of four four modules.
 1. battey_base provide generic finite element code; 2. model consists of mechanics at finite strain, reaction-diffusion equations and Possion equations; 3.
 ElectricChemoExpression provides electric-chemical formulations e.g. Butler-Volmer equations.
 4. Application consists of specific application.

-To run one application please switch to the correspding branch.
-Then goes to application/
+To look around or run one application please switch to the correspding branch.

 Currently we have:

 1.homogenzed model
  Note: original_code is old code for paper Z. Wang, J. Siegel, K. Garikipati, “Intercalation driven porosity effects on the electro-chemo-thermo-mechanical response in continuum models for battery material electrodes”.

 2.particle model (coming soon)

 License